COVID-19 Impacts on Recreation Programs & Parks

 Recreation Facilities & Activities Now Open

-- Pools for Lap Swimming, Masters Swimming & Water Fitness The Health Order allows City pools to open for pre-registered lap swimming, fitness classes, masters swimming, summer camps, and day camps.
+- Pools for Lap Swimming, Masters Swimming, Water Fitness & Water Polo: The Health Order allows City pools to open for pre-registered lap swimming, fitness classes, masters swimming and water polo.
 No open-access swimming is allowed.

 - Boating & Sailing Camps at Lake Ralphine at Howarth Park